 “Why move through the oceans, if the oceans can move through you?”

 The concept of the Ocean Cleanup consists of an array of floating barriers that passively catches and concentrates the debris; and then the “collection” platform efficiently extracts the debris.
 The ocean current passes underneath the barriers, taking all neutrally buoyant sea life with it, and thus preventing by-catch.

 The Ocean Cleanup estimates the cost of removing 1 kg of plastic at € 4.53.
 This is 33 times cheaper than conventional ocean cleanup methods, while also being an estimate 7900 times faster.

 Considering the costs now burdening the shipyards, the fishing industry, as well as health and environmental aspects, this price point seems quite low.

-On September of 2014, The Ocean Cleanup successfully completed the crowd funding campaign to start the Pilot Phase, raising about 2.1 million dollars (U.S) in the process.
+On September of 2014, The Ocean Cleanup successfully completed the crowd funding campaign to start the Pilot Phase; it raised about 2.1 million dollars (U.S) in the process.
 Collaborations with companies and institutes will be initiated in order to significantly reduce costs, enabling them to perform the large R&D projects with a limited amount of budget.

-However, philanthropy will continue to play a very important role for the project’s funding up to the end of the Pilot Phase.
-Hence any support to be able to sustain their work throughout the next 3 to 4 years would be highly appreciated.
+However, philanthropy will play a very important role for the project’s funding up to the end of the Pilot Phase.
+Hence any support enabling to sustain their work throughout the next 3 to 4 years would be highly appreciated.